TritonDataCenter/manta-nfs/README.md

     apt-get install nfs-common

 On Centos, install the `nfs-utils` package.
+Depending on the choices described below, you may also need to install the `rpcbind` package.

     yum install nfs-utils
+    yum install rpcbind

-Installing these packages usually also causes 'rpcbind' to be installed and started.
-However, due to a mis-design in the Linux rpcbind code, the server will not be able to register with the system's rpcbind.
+Based on the distribution's package manager and package dependencies, the 'rpcbind' command may have been installed and started.
+However, due to a mis-design in the Linux rpcbind code, the manta-nfs server will not be able to register with the system's rpcbind.
 There are two options to work around this:

   * Disable the system's rpcbind and let the server use its built-in portmapper.
 The method for disabling the system's rpcbind varies depending